breckwills/technical-exam-WSJ-data-scientist/README.md

         b.
 What measures would you use to assess the performance of this model?

   4. What recommendations, if any, would you make to the publisher based on your findings?

+  5. Create two visualizations that back up your recommendations.